abeerration/Next.js-Development/README.md

 ## Description & Goals

-This tutorial is about learning Next.js web app development (with JavaScript, Node.js, Express.js, MongoDB, React & Next.js).
+This tutorial is about learning Next.js web app development with JavaScript, Node.js, Express.js, MongoDB, React and Next.js.

 ---